kilasuelika/backtradercpp/ReadMe-template.md

 # backtradercpp -- A header-only C++ 20 back testing library

-As the name suggests, this library is partially inspired by `backtrader` on Python.
+As the name suggesting, this library is partially inspired by `backtrader` on Python.
 In my own use, `backtrader` constantly made me confusing so I decide to write my own library.

 ## Install

 It's a header only library.
 But you need to install some dependencies.
 On windows:
 ```
-./vcpkg install boost:x64-windows eigen3:x64-windows fmt:x64-windows
+./vcpkg install boost:x64-windows eigen3:x64-windows fmt:x64-windows libfort:x64-windows
 ```

 ## Example

 See `vs_examples`.

 ### Most basic example